 Chaya Mistry reminded the audience that challenging moments require real connection and the need to "be yourself."
 That can’t happen, of course, if companies don’t let their people be their true selves.

 As for moments of change or crisis, it's the bad times that people tend to remember.
 That’s one reason why authentic leadership is critical in such moments.
 Organizations need to show their emotions and to be authentic during times of vulnerability.
 It’s those moments when people really want to connect that they need to be their most authentic.

-The panel agreed that it was the job of internal communicators to move leaders along the path to authenticity.
+The panel at VOICES London 2022 agreed that it was the job of internal communicators to move leaders along the path to authenticity.
 The more feedback leaders have about how authentic they come across, the better they will understand where they need improvement.
-The first step is getting them to realize how they’re being perceived.
+The first step is getting them to realize how employees perceive them.
 In this regard, data and factual insights will promote confidence in leadership to drive authenticity forward.